 Postdoctoral position in functional and structural studies of ion channels

 Two postdoctoral positions are available for functional and structural studies of regulatory mechanism of potassium channels in the laboratory of Tinatin Brelidze, Ph.D., in the Department of Pharmacology and Physiology at Georgetown University Medical Center.
 For the position focused on functional studies of ion channels a strong background in current recordings using the patch-clamp technique, and a good publication record is required.
 For the position in structural studies of ion channels a strong background in membrane protein purification techniques, cryo-EM and/or X-ray crystallography, and a good publication record is required.
-In addition to electrophysiology and structural biology, the laboratory utilizes a verity of biophysical methods to study molecular mechanisms and physiological roles of ion channels, including surface plasmon resonance (SPR) and fluorescence-based techniques, and also animal models.
+In addition to electrophysiology and structural biology, the laboratory utilizes a variety of biophysical methods to study molecular mechanisms and physiological roles of ion channels, including surface plasmon resonance (SPR) and fluorescence-based techniques, and also animal models.
 The postdoctoral fellows will have an opportunity to participate in these multidisciplinary studies.
 For more information on the laboratory please visit https://pharmacology.georgetown.edu/people/faculty/brelidze-2/

-The successful applicant must be fluent in spoken and written English with strong communication skills.
+The successful applicants must be fluent in spoken and written English with strong communication skills.
 This position requires a Ph.D. in a related field.
-To apply, please email a CV, a cover letter describing research interests and experience, reprints of publications, and the names of three references to: Dr. Tinatin Brelidze (email@example.com).
+To apply, please email a CV, a cover letter describing research interests and experience, reprints of publications, and the names of three references to: Dr. Tinatin Brelidze (firstname.lastname@example.org).

 Apply for Postdoctoral position in functional and structural studies of ion channels

 Already uploaded your resume?
 Sign in to apply instantly